 If the only time you remove the gunk from your gutters, garbage disposal, and dryer vent is when you notice they’re no longer working properly, you could be facing a hefty bill to fix the problem and repair any damage to your home.

 Doing a little upkeep every month, instead of once or twice a year, can help keep small tasks from becoming major projects.
 Here are some things that can benefit from monthly maintenance:

 • Check the shower, tub, and sink drains for clogs.
 (If hair is your main headache, you may want to do this every week or more.
 Or you might want to consider purchasing a hair catcher for problematic drains.)

 • And give the dishwasher a deep cleaning.
-Good Housekeeping recommends using cleaning tablets or placing a measuring cup filled with 2 cups of distilled vinegar on the top rack of an empty dishwasher and running it through the normal cycle.
+Good Housekeeping recommends using dishwasher cleaning tablets according to the label’s directions.
+Prefer the DIY route?
+Place a dishwasher-safe bowl filled with one cup of distilled vinegar on the top rack of an empty dishwasher, and run it through the pots-and-pans or heavy (hot) cycle.

 • Check and clean air conditioner and furnace filters, and kitchen and bathroom exhaust fans.